IdentityPython/pysaml2/doc/howto/idp.rst

 provider.
 You have to understand how repoze.who works in order to understand how the identity provider is supposted to work.

-So this is the outline:
+So in broad terms this is what happens:

 A GET request is received for /sso